maxh/highlights-scraper/README.md

 ## Usage
 Find your Kindle highlights URL by logging into Goodreads and clicking "Kindle Notes & Highlights" under "YOUR READING ACTIVITY" in the left panel.
-Load the URL in an incognito window to ensure the highlights to expect to be public actually are.
+Load the URL in an incognito window to ensure the highlights you expect to be public actually are.

 ```js